 - Customized Training: Courses can be tailored to meet your needs and brought to your location

 - Webinars: CCAPS offers free webinars on a variety of topics to help you hone your business acumen.
-Catch up on past webinars and register for our upcoming webinar "New Year, New Career" on December 10.
+Catch up on past webinars, including "New Year, New Career," presented on December 10.

 This fully online noncredit certificate program prepares you to work as an instructional designer in a changing technology landscape.
 You’ll learn relevant theories of adult learning, interaction design, and multimedia learning within a practical, authentic framework.
 You’ll study both traditional and contemporary instructional design models while gaining hands-on experience with real-world design challenges.

 By the end of the program, you’ll be invigorated with new ideas for ways to provide interactive experiences online, including at least one portfolio-quality instructional artifact in the form of an eLearning module.

 With this certificate, participants will be equipped to: